 If you save a lot of files on your device, you can sync all of them to your cloud storage.
 Using cloud storage is the easiest way to keep your device free from unnecessary data.

 Google gives 15 gigs of free cloud storage with every account, so you might as well use it.
-When you find good use of that space then you can always buy more storage from Google.
+When you find a good use for that space, you can always buy more storage from Google.

 Similarly, you can try Dropbox.
 It is another cloud storage option to choose from.
-It comes with a free account and you can upgrade it to get more storage.
+It comes with a free account; you can upgrade it to get more storage.

-I hope you find this post useful.
-Let me know in the comments what other methods do you use to free up Android device storage.
+I hope you find this post helpful.
+Let me know in the comments what other methods you use to free up Android device storage.